badcafe/jsonizer/docs/USER_GUIDE.md

 * where the data must be sequentially after its reviver (because it is required to augment the payload data)
 * where the JSON bundle have to be created artificially (because the reviver is ready after stringify ends)

+> Instead of parsing the reviver then parsing the data with the former,
+> a dynamic reviver will parse both at once.
+> In the [previous example](#replacer), the reviver and the data
+> were parsed separately.

 For example, if we intend to send the tuple `[jsonReviver, jsonData]` :

 ```typescript